makserge/smartdisplay/README.md

 armbian-config

-System->Default - install desktop with web browser and extras
+System->Default - Install desktop with browser and extras

 and wait until setup completes and system rebooted